This post may contain affiliate links. You can view our affiliate disclosure here.

 The R10 can do three main things.
 First, it directly measures four data parameters using radar technology and derives many other parameters (10+) including spin and face angle.

 Second, as mentioned above, the Approach R10 supports golf simulation.
 You can practice and analyze your sessions on a virtual driving range for free with the Garmin Golf app.
-With a subscription, you can play Home Tee Hero (contains over 42,000 courses), and the R10 is also compatible with the world-renowned E6 CONNECT software, Awesome Golf, The Golf Club 2019, and the PinSeeker app.
+With a subscription, you can play Home Tee Hero (contains over 42,000 courses), and the R10 is also compatible with the world-renowned E6 CONNECT software, Awesome Golf, The Golf Club 2019, Creative Golf, and PinSeeker app.

 Third, you can capture video of your shots by setting up your phone’s camera behind the hitting area.
 Your stats including ball speed, carry distance and total distance, as well as the club you hit with, are overlaid on top of each clip.